Gayle Parker, Pastor

-Tom Parker considers himself fortunate to know the love of God through his son Jesus Christ.
-In profound ways, he also experiences that love through the love of his wife, Gayle, and his children, Luke + Jes, Ben + Sharon, and Zach + Christine.
+Tom Parker considers himself fortunate to know the love of God through His Son Jesus Christ.
 He is trying to respond to that love with his life.
+In profound ways, he also experiences that love through the love of his wife, Gayle, his children, Luke & Jes, Ben & Sharon, and Zach & Christine, and his grandchildren.
 Tom loves being part of The Spring and is a big fan of the Mission – going deeper into Christ, into Community, and into the World.
 He is grateful for our times of worship and study, the friendships forming in the community, and he considers it a privilege to learn to do justice and mercy together with the other members of The Spring.

-In addition to pastoring at The Spring, Tom has served as the Director of Fuller Theological Seminary Southwest since 1988, where he also teaches classes in Old Testament, Biblical Hebrew, and Biblical Greek.
+Tom served as the Director of Fuller Theological Seminary Arizona from 1988 to 2018, where he taught classes in Biblical Interpretation, Old Testament, Biblical Hebrew, and Biblical Greek.
 (Clearly the life of a party.)

 Tom is a graduate of the University of Sheffield, England (M.Phil.), Princeton Theological Seminary (M.Div.), and the University of Arizona (B.A.).
 He is an ordained Pastor in the Presbyterian Church.

-Tracy is a small farm town girl from the middle of no-where, specifically Normal, Illinois.
-She is a wife and a mother and an entrepreneur.
-The Battaglia’s had their greatest adventure yet by escaping the frozen wasteland of Illinois to embrace the blossoming desert of Tempe, Arizona.
+Tracy Ann is a wife, mother, and an entrepreneur & educator.
+The Battaglia’s had their greatest adventure yet by escaping the frozen wasteland of rural Illinois to embrace the blossoming desert of Tempe, Arizona.

 Joe Surin, Children’s Ministry